IBM/CodeEngine/bind-app/README.md

 In this sample we'll create an instance of a DB2 service.

+Note: this sample will not work in the "eu-de" region because it uses a free tier of the DB2 service which is not available in that region.

 - - -

 As noted in [the main README](../README.md), this sample has two pieces: